Arkaraj/Avalon/avalon-api/README.md

 #### To do

 - [x] Create all the routes
-- [ ] Connect it with Svelte, polka fetch
+- [x] Connect it with Svelte, polka, fetch